I am currently teaching…

-I’ve taught this course three times and I’ll teach it again in Fall 2022.
+I’ve taught this course four times so far.
 In Summer 2020, it was completely online and had a focus on the British Isles to make up for the study abroad to the UK and Ireland that was cancelled due to covid.
-In Fall 2020 and Fall 2021 we covered 30 varieties of English in three broad units: North America, the British Isles, and everywhere else.
-Here is my syllabus from Fall 2021.
+In Fall 2020, Fall 2021, and Fall 2022 we covered around 30 varieties of English in three broad units: North America, the British Isles, and everywhere else.
+Here is my syllabus from Fall 2022.

 I taught this course in Fall 2020 and Fall 2021.
 It covers how to conduct a linguistics study and covers software like Zotero, Word, Excel, Praat, AntConc, Qualtrics, and Jamovi with an introduction to statistics scattered throughout.
 Here is a syllabus from when I taught it in Fall 2021.

 I team-taught this course in Winter 2021 with Dan Dewey and then by myself Winter 2022.
 Students end the semester with a prospectus for their MA thesis and walk away with some introductory statistics.
 Here is my most recent syllabus.

 Caleb Crumley, Jonathan Crum, and I led a series of three workshops on LaTeX as a way to introduce the new UGA Dissertation LaTeX template.
 I discussed basic LaTeX skills, Caleb showed how to use the template, and Jonathan illustrated more advanced topics.
 This series got the stamp of approval from the UGA Graduate School and had over 100 registered attendees.